sonnylazuardi/kalukis/README.md

 For the canvas library, we use fabric.

+## Trying it

+If you want to try this locally, please have [node](http://nodejs.org/) installed first.
+You also need to have bower installed:

+> npm install -g bower

+To install all of the dependancies, please run:

+> bower install

+I think that's about it.

 ## TODO

 This application is still at it's early stage.
 So, ofcourse there are a lot of things to do.